 Salad from a rooftop?
 Tomatoes grown in a warehouse?
 Microgreens in a freight car?
-Welcome to the new world of “‘Ponics” and indoor agriculture.
-Herbs, leafy greens, and vegetables are being grown indoors, on rooftops, in shipping containers, and vertically inside warehouses, bringing farms to an urban environment and helping to reshape the food supply chain.
+Welcome to the new world of indoor agriculture.
+Herbs, leafy greens, and vegetables grown indoors bring farms to an urban environment and help reshape the food supply chain.
 Let’s take a look!

-Indoor agriculture is no longer just for the greenhouse— farm “land” can be created on a rooftop, contained in a repurposed shipping container, or made vertical in a multi-level warehouse.
-Because of new technologies and consumer demands, this is a fast growing industry.
-Moreover, these new methods of farming assume an important role in terms of the food supply chain.
+Indoor agriculture is no longer just for the greenhouse…”farmland” is now on a rooftop, contained in a repurposed shipping container, and made vertical in a multi-level warehouse.
+Because of new technologies and consumer demand, this fast-growing industry will play an important role in our food supply chain.

 Local and Fresh

-As consumers, we are looking for transparency into the food supply chain.
+As consumers, we are looking for transparency in the food supply chain.
 Where is our food coming from?
 Is it safe?
 How was it grown?
-Is it fresh, nutritious, local?
-New farming technologies are helping to answer that for fresh greens, herbs, and some veggies, which can be grown almost anywhere— making it local!
-For instance, 90% of the salad greens consumed in the U.S. are produced in California and Arizona and shipped across the country or exported out of the U.S. However, companies like Gotham Greens and BrightFarms are enabling urban dwellers to buy locally grown greens, as soon as 24 hours after harvest.
+New farming technologies help answer that for fresh greens, herbs, and some veggies, which can be grown almost anywhere.
+For instance, 90% of the salad greens we eat are produced in California and Arizona.
+However, companies like Gotham Greensand BrightFarms let urban dwellers buy locally-grown greens as soon as 24 hours after harvest.
 That certainly has a lot of appeal!
 It is more nutritious, tastes better, and can be cheaper as it cuts out much of the transportation costs.

 Making an Environmental Impact

 Amid projections that the world’s population will grow from today’s 7.5 billion to 9.6 billion by 2050, the environmental pressures on our water, soil, and land are increasing.
-Alternative forms of agriculture are becoming another way to help these stresses, especially in urban areas where adequate farmland is limited.
-Creating “farmland” out of land out of space that would otherwise remain unviable is the future.
-High-tech growers using hydroponics, aeroponics and aquaponics are constantly innovating and developing ways to grow leafy greens and vegetables.
-Large metropolitan cities, like Chicago and New York, and cold regions with limited growing seasons, like Northern Minnesota and Wyoming, have the ability to grow local crops all year round.
+Alternative forms of agriculture offer another way to alleviate some of these stresses, especially in urban areas where adequate farmland is limited.
+Creating “farmland” from unused space is in the future.
+High-tech growers use hydroponics, aeroponics, and aquaponics methods to grow leafy greens and vegetables.
+Large metropolitan cities, like Chicago and New York, and cold regions with limited growing seasons, like Northern Minnesota and Wyoming, have the ability to grow local crops all year round via indoor “farmland”.

-A recent report from Cornell University, Urban Ag News, foodshed.io, the Association for Vertical Farming, and FarmersWeb on The State of Indoor Farming found that revenue could be up to 4000x higher in indoor farming systems because of the ability for multiple year round harvests, higher yield per acre and higher retail pricing (a premium for local or organic).
+A recent report from Cornell University and several other organizations found that revenue could be up to 4000x higher in indoor farming systems because of the ability for multiple year-round harvests, higher yield per acre and higher retail pricing (a premium for local or organic).
 For example, lettuce grown by a conventional farmer will have 4-5 harvests each year, whereas an indoor farmer can have as many as 18 harvests per year.
-According to the USDA, the average yield for an outdoor farmer was about 30,000 pounds per acre and indoor farmers reported an average of 340,000 pound per acre.
+According to the USDA, the average yield for an outdoor farmer was about 30,000 pounds per acre and indoor farmers reported an average of 340,000 pounds per acre.

 Because of these advancements, hydroponic, aeroponic, and aquaponic farming systems are quickly moving from the realm of “experimental technology” to verified commercial applications.
 Researchers and growers alike have turned indoor systems into working models of sustainable food production.
-According to the new market research report “Vertical Farming Market”, the vertical farming market is estimated to reach USD 3.88 billion by 2020, at a compound annual growth rate of 30.7% between 2015 and 2020.
-The factors which are driving the vertical farming market include need for high quality food with no use of pesticides, less dependency on the weather, increasing urban population, and need for year round production.
+According to the report “Vertical Farming Market”, the market is estimated to reach $3.88 billion by 2020, at a compounded annual growth rate of 30.7% between 2015 and 2020.
+The factors driving the vertical farming market include the need for high-quality food without pesticides, less dependency on weather, produce availability for an increasingly urban population, and the need for year-round production.

-Hydroponic Farming is a method of growing plants in water, without soil.
+Hydroponic farming is a method of growing plants in water, without soil.
 Plants are fed minerals and nutrients directly in the water where the roots grow.
-This is particularly good for greens such as lettuce and basil and vegetables such as tomatoes and peppers.
+This is particularly good for greens and vegetables.

 Aquaponics works on the basic idea of a closed production system.
 Farmed fish produce waste that is the perfect fertilizer for plants.
 Plants utilize the waste and filter the water to give the fish a clean habitat.
 The Aztecs grew a wide variety of crops such as maize, squash, and other plants in tandem with rearing fish for food.
-And as early as the 6th century Chinese farmers reared ducks, finfish, and catfish in an arrangement where the finfish were fed with duck droppings whilst the catfish were fed with the waste from the finfish.
-Any “leftover food” was used to supply the nutrients to the rice in the paddy fields.
+And as early as the 6th century, Chinese farmers reared ducks, finfish, and catfish in a symbiotic cycle: the finfish were fed with duck droppings, the catfish were fed with the finfish waste, and any “leftover food” was used to supply the nutrients to the rice in the paddy fields.

 Where Do These ’Ponics Live?

-Freight Farms, based in Boston, uses the “Leafy Green Machine” (LGM), to harvest year round in any region of the United States.
-The LGM is a pre-assembled hydroponic farm inside an up-cycled freight container.
-The hydroponic system automatically delivers precise water and nutrients for maximum crop development and uses full spectrum energy efficient LED lights optimize each stage of the growing cycle.
-Vertical growing towers maximize space and create a high density growing environment.
+Freight Farms, based in Boston, uses the “Leafy Green Machine” (LGM), to harvest year-round in any region of the U.S. The LGM is a pre-assembled hydroponic farm inside an up-cycled freight container.
+The hydroponic system automatically delivers precise water and nutrients for maximum crop development and uses LED lights optimized for each stage of the growing cycle.
+Vertical growing towers maximize space and create a high-density growing environment.

-Alaska’s Vertical Harvest Hydroponics is using the similar concept of repurposed shipping containers enabling fresh greens to grow in the most inhospitable environments, and Local Roots Farms, out of Los Angeles, appropriately has a list of commercial clients including Spacex!
+Alaska’s Vertical Harvest Hydroponics also uses repurposed shipping containers to grow fresh greens in the most inhospitable environments.
 What makes shipping containers unique is that they are transportable, can fit in small spaces, and can withstand extreme temperatures without affecting the crop.
-Microgreens, baby greens, culinary herbs, and lettuces are made available year round!
-The modular tower system from ZipFarms is adaptable to a hydroponic or aquaponic system, and can be utilized by commercial growers and backyard growers alike.
+The modular tower system from ZipFarms is adaptable to a hydroponic or aquaponic system and can be utilized by commercial growers and backyard growers alike.

 …rooftops and greenhouses

-Gotham Greens has built and operates over 170,000 square feet of technologically advanced, urban rooftop greenhouses across 4 facilities in New York City and Chicago.
-They have partnered with Whole Foods in Brooklyn, and have built their greenhouses in strategic urban areas to distribute fresh produce within 24 hours of picking to retail operations.
-And their annual produce production…?
+Gotham Greens has built and operated over 170,000 square feet of technologically-advanced, urban rooftop greenhouses across four facilities in New York City and Chicago.
+They have partnered with Whole Foods and have built their greenhouses in strategic urban areas to distribute fresh produce within 24 hours of picking to retail operations.
+And their annual produce production?
 200,000 pounds!
 Equivalent to 100 acres of conventional field farming.

 …in a warehouse

-New Jersey based vertical farming company, AeroFarms approaches food production with aeroponics to mist the roots of greens with nutrients, water, and oxygen.
+New Jersey-based vertical farming company, AeroFarms approaches food production with aeroponics to mist the roots of greens with nutrients, water, and oxygen.
 The company asserts that their closed loop aeroponic system uses 95% less water than field farming, 40% less than hydroponics, and zero pesticides.
 Their growing technology is very modular and can be adapted to different repurposed industrial spaces.
-Harvest: Up to 2 million pounds per year.
-The New Jersey-based company produces some of produce annually, in large part by growing at a in Newark.
-MightyVine, based in Chicago, grows tomatoes all year round in sophisticated greenhouses using vertical growing methods.
-Producing 900,000 lbs of tomatoes per month in peak season!
+And they harvest up to 2 million pounds per year with this system.

-While no one expects that urban agriculture will never replace traditional farming by the acre it does relieve some of the pressure off rural land and satisfy some of the hungry demands for local and sustainable agriculture.
+While no one expects that urban agriculture will never replace traditional farming, it relieves some of the pressure off rural land and satisfies some of the demands for local and sustainable agriculture.

-Additionally, Green Sense Farms, from Indiana, harvests 26 times a year and since it has teamed up with grocery stores, restaurants, caterers and produce companies, can serve 20,000,000 people a year.
+Additionally, Green Sense Farms, from Indiana, harvests 26 times a year and since it has teamed up with grocery stores, restaurants, caterers and produce companies.

 The Bottom Line:

-Whether it is a rooftop, an abandoned warehouse, or repurposed shipping container, advancements in growing technologies are transforming land and space that was previously ungrowable into areas where local food can be harvested at all times of the year.
+Advancements in indoor growing technologies are transforming previously ungrowable areas into spaces where local food can be harvested at all times of the year.
 Indoor vertical farms are viewed as a potential solution for the growing population around the world.
-If you live in an urban city, look for your local ‘ponic’ farm!
+If you live in an urban city, look for your local farm!